KratosMultiphysics/CoSimIO/tutorial/cpp/README.md

 It is important to mention that the `ImportData()` will clear and resize the vector if needed.

+This example can be found in [integration_tutorials/cpp/export_data.cpp](../../tests/integration_tutorials/cpp/export_data.cpp) and [integration_tutorials/cpp/import_data.cpp](../../tests/integration_tutorials/cpp/import_data.cpp).

 ## Tutorial 5: Mesh Exchange
-After seeing how we transfer raw data between solvers, it is time to see how we can export and import meshes.
+After seeing how we transfer raw data between solvers/software-tools, it is time to see how we can export and import meshes.
 For exporting the mesh one may use the `ExportMesh()` method:

 ```c++